2002 BMW R1100s Motorcycle Review

 4 degrees (celsius) at 3pm in the afternoon.
 I had to stop to warm my hands on the cylinder heads.

 First Impressions of the r1100s:

-Compared to the feature-crammed k1300, this BMW r1100s was a very basic bike.
+Compared to the feature-crammed k1300, this BMW r1100s was a straightforward bike.
 That did add to the charm.
-There is something nice about having only two dials – speed and revs.
-That’s it.
+There is something neat about having only two dials - speed and revs.
+That's it.
 Add to that, the black and yellow dash, and it did look very retro indeed.

 The r1100s has a tallish seat and a relatively forward sporty position which has you leaning forward quite a bit.
 It's easy to stall at the lights if you're not used to it.
 It took me a fair bit of time to be able to punch out quickly when the lights went green.

 Shifting was a bit vague and at often found neutral shifting from first to second.
 On many other motorcycles, you tend to get a reassuring click, but on the r1100s initially, the lever felt a bit numb.
 I hear this was the case with many of the old beemers, including the guy who bought it, said it was far better than his old version.
 The key to any bike is getting used to it, which is why I don't put much stock into first impressions.
 After a while, I didn't notice the gearbox anymore, which to me meant I'd worked it out.